- Former U.S. Senator representing Minnesota

 Franken continued to host his radio program through February 14, 2007.
 Then, in the last segment of the final show, he announced that he would be running for a United States Senate seat (representing Minnesota) against incumbent Republican Norm Coleman.
 (Eight years earlier, Franken, who did not yet have any serious plans to run for political office, had said: “If I put myself on the ballot and even 50 people voted for me, it’d be a travesty.”)

-A November 22, 2008 article in the Communist Party USA newspaper Peoples World emphasized how useful a Franken victory would be to the cause of the left: “Franken’s race against GOP incumbent Norman Coleman is important nationally.
+On November 22, 2008 — while the Minnesota recount was still in progress — an article in the Communist Party USA newspaper Peoples World emphasized how useful a Franken victory would be to the cause of the left: “Franken’s race against GOP incumbent Norman Coleman is important nationally.
 To get pro-worker bills through the Senate, workers and their allies need 60 votes, out of 100 senators, to cut off GOP filibusters.
 That includes a presumed GOP talkathon against the Employee Free Choice Act, which is designed to help level the playing field between workers and bosses in union organizing and bargaining first contracts.”